Perturbations and Quasinormal Modes of the Dirac Field in Effective Quantum Gravity: Abstract

 \section{Abstract}

 Recently, two models of quantum-corrected Schwarzschild-like black holes were developed within Effective Quantum Gravity, and the spectra of bosonic perturbations have been analyzed in several recent studies.
-In this work, we investigate the quasinormal modes of massless Dirac field perturbations around these black holes.
+In this work, we investigate the quasinormal modes of a massless Dirac field perturbations around these black holes.
 By employing the higher-order WKB method and time-domain integration, we achieved consistency between the two approaches within their common range of validity.
 This concordance enables us to distinguish the two quantum-corrected black hole models from each other and from their Schwarzschild limit through their quasinormal spectra.
+In addition, we find approximate analytic expressions for quasinormal modes and grey-body factors in the form of expansion beyond the eikonal limit.